Model categories structures from rigid objects in exact categories: The particular case of Frobenius categories

+\begin{theo} Let $\E$ be a weakly idempotent complete Frobenius category.
+Assume that $\M \subseteq \E$ is a rigid, contravariantly finite (strictly) full subcategory of $\E$ containing all the injective objects, and stable under taking direct sums and summands.

-Let Let $J^\square$ be the class of fibrations.
-The cofibrations are given by the left-lifting property from trivial fibrations.
+Let $J^\square$ be the class of fibrations.
+The cofibrations are given by the left-lifting property from acyclic fibrations.
 Then, $(Fib, Cof, \W)$ nearly form a model structure for the category $\E$.
 Indeed, the second factorization is found only when the domain is cofibrant. \end{theo}